staff

 Jessica Hamilton

+Jessica is also experienced in conducting surveys of alien invasive species (AIS) and has written habitat management plans.
+In 2024, Jessica prepared an Invasive Species Management Plan (ISMP) for Killorglin Chamber Alliance and funded by The Heritage Council.
 Prior to joining BEC, she has worked on a range of other projects.
 In 2021, Jessica worked for Trinity College Dublin, and carried out the re-monitoring of permanent woodland plots in Killarney National Park (Hamilton et al., 2022).
-She has also previously worked for Envirico Ltd where she worked on a range of projects including offshore breeding seabird surveys, invasive species surveys, invertebrate surveys, vegetation surveys and community biodiversity projects.

 Download Jessica Hamilton’s CV